raizen74/aws-sap/course.md

 - You can share the analysis or dashboard with users and groups.
 You must first **publish the Dashboard**.
 Then, users or groups have access to the underlying data.

 QuickSight data sources: RDS, Aurora, **Redshift, Athena**, S3, OpenSearch, Timestream, **SaaS (Salesforce, Jira)**, teradata, on-premises DB compatible with JDBC

+## Monitoring

+### CW Metrics

+- EC2 Standard: 5 min.
+Detailed Monitoring: 1 min.
+- Custom metrics: standard resolution 1 min, high resolution 1 sec

+### CW Alarm

+Can trigger:

+- EC2 Action: `Reboot`, `Stop`, `Terminate`, `Recover`
+- Auto Scaling
+- **SNS**

+Can be intercepted by `EventBridge`

+### CW Dashboards

+- Can display `Metrics` and `Alarms`
+- Can show metrics in **multiple Regions**.

+### Synthetic Canaries

+- Scripts in Node.js or Python, access to headless Google Chrome
+- Can run once or on schedule
+- Check availability and latency of APIs, URLs, endpoints
+- Can trigger CW Alarms

+Available **Blueprints**:

+- HeartBeat Monitor - Load URL
+- API Canary - R/W apis
+- Broken Link Checker
+- Visual Monitoring: Compares against screenshot
+- Canary Recorder: Records actions in a web
+- GUI Workflow builder: Verifies that a sequence of actions can be taken on the web.

+### CW Logs

+Destinations:

+- S3 with SSE-S3 or SSE-KMS.
+NOT real time, data can take up to **12 hours** to be available for export.
+Manual trigger with `CreateExportTask` API
+- Kinesis Data Streams
+- Firehose
+- Lambda

+Logs `Insights`: **Query logs and add queries to CW Dashboards**

+Subscription Filters Destinations:

+- Trigger a **lambda function managed by AWS** to load data in **real-time** to OpenSearch.
+You can create your **custom lambda**.
+- Integration with Firehose for **near real-time** load on S3
+- Kinesis Data Streams -> Firehose, Flink, Lambda, EC2.
+Useful to centralized logs in multi-Account/Region setting by sending them to a single Stream in a centralized account

+### CW Agent

+Install the CW agent on EC2 with SSM, 2 options, **EC2 must have the SSM agent**:

+- SSM Run Command, document: AWS-ConfigureAWSPackage, Name: AmazonCloudWatchAgent
+- SSM State Manager, document: AWS-ConfigureAWSPackage, Name: AmazonCloudWatchAgent

+Without SSM Agent:

+- Install manually the CW agent and retrieve its config from Parameter Store

+### EventBridge

+You can access Event buses cross-Account/Region with Resource based policies: Useful to aggregate events in a central event bus

+You can **archive events and replay them**

+There is a **Schema Registry** which allows to generate code for your app based on the data format of the event received from the EventBridge.

+3 types of event buses:

+- Default
+- 3rd party SaaS: DataDog...
+- Custom event bus